 Heading into the final day Ott Tanak was primed ready for his second victory of the year, with a comfortable 30+ seconds lead over Sèbastian Ogier, who in turn had Sèbastian Loeb nipping at his heels.

 “It was a tough day and in these kind of conditions it’s difficult to control anything.
 I tried to find a good rhythm but in the last stage, with fog, rain and the wrong tyres, everything was wrong.
 We made it through and the gap is good, but we need to focus tomorrow”

-The final leg of the event was the shortest, with just 4 stages totaling 58km left to tackle on this all new Chilean adventure.
+The final leg of the event was the shortest, with just 4 stages totalling 58km left to tackle on this all-new Chilean adventure.

 “It was quite a nice stage, similar to Rally GB”.